merneo/arch-linux/modules/32-amd-drivers.md

 # Module: AMD GPU Driver Installation

 **Purpose:** Ensure proper setup for AMD graphics cards, typically using the open-source `amdgpu` driver which is included in the Linux kernel.
-This module focuses on verifying setup and installing optional utilities.
+This module focuses on verifying setup and installing optional utilities for optimal performance and compatibility.
+For comprehensive information, refer to the [ArchWiki on AMDGPU](https://wiki.archlinux.org/title/AMDGPU).

 **Prerequisites:**
 - After first boot (not in chroot)